MaxBenChrist/MaxBenChrist.github.io/_posts/2016-05-08-add-permuted-features.markdown

 The red bars denote the coefficients of the randomly permuted features.
 They are statistically independent from the target and state a baseline influence niveau.
 In such a situation, all features that have a lower absolute coefficient value than the maximum of the permuted versions should be examined critically.
-Here, on a first sight features, 3, 5, 6 and 9 can be considered as (possibly) significant because the absolute value of their importance is higher than the random permuted versions.
+Here, on a first sight features, 3, 5, 6 and 9 can be considered as (possibly) significant because the absolute value of their importance is higher than the randomly permuted versions.

 ### Boruta algorithm is based on this principle